High order paracontrolled calculus: Paracontrolled calculus

 \section{Paracontrolled calculus}

-Starting with T. Lyons' work on controlled differential equation \cite{Lyons98}, it is now well-understood that the construction of a robust approximation theory for continuous time stochastic systems, such as stochastic differential equations or stochastic partial differential equations, requires a twist in the notion of noise that allows to treat the resolution of such equations in a two step process. \begin{enumerate} \item[{\sf (a)}] Enhance the noise into an enriched object that lives in some space of analytic objects -- this is a purely \textit{probabilistic} step; \item[{\sf (b)}] given \textit{any} such object $\widehat{\zeta}$ in this space, one can introduce a $\widehat{\zeta}$-dependent Banach space $\mcS\big(\widehat{\zeta}\,\big)$ such that the equation makes sense for the unknown in $\mcS\big(\widehat{\zeta}\,\big)$, and it can be solved uniquely by a \textit{deterministic} analytic argument, such as the contraction principle, which gives the continuity of the solution as a function $\widehat{\zeta}$. \end{enumerate}
+Thirty years after T. Lyons' seminal work on controlled differential equations \cite{Lyons98}, it is now well-understood that the construction of a robust approximation theory for continuous time stochastic systems, such as stochastic differential equations or stochastic partial differential equations, requires a twist in the notion of noise that allows to treat the resolution of such equations in a two step process. \begin{enumerate} \item[{\sf (a)}] Enhance the noise $\zeta$ into an enriched object $\widehat{\zeta}$ that lives in some space of analytic objects -- this is a purely \textit{probabilistic} step. \item[{\sf (b)}] Given \textit{any} such object $\widehat{\zeta}$ in this space, one can introduce a Banach space $\mcS$ such that the equation makes sense for the unknown in the image of $\mcS$ by a simple $\widehat{\zeta}$-dependent map.
+The equation can be formulated in $\mcS$, and solved uniquely by a \textit{deterministic} analytic argument, such as the contraction principle, which gives the continuity of the solution as a function of $\widehat{\zeta}$. \end{enumerate}

 These two steps are very different in nature and require totally different tools.
 The present work deals with the deterministic side of the story, point {\sf (b)}, for the study of \textit{singular partial differential equations} (PDEs).
 The term \textit{singular} refers here to the fact that the 'noise' in the equation is not regular enough for all the expressions in the equation to make sense analytically, given the expected regularity of the solution in terms of the regularity of the 'noise'.
 Recall that one can generically not make sense of the product of a distribution with a continuous function.